christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 **8. How R1a Was Purged from History**

-The main culprits for forging history were the **Flavians** so that they could legitimize their new dynasty and obscure their Bosphoran/Herodian origins.
+The main culprits for forging history were the Flavians so that they could legitimize their new dynasty and obscure their Bosphoran/Herodian origins.
 It would have taken a global conspiracy to forge entire material cultures.
 It would have required destroying texts and artifacts in a number of different countries and then paying an army of scribes and artisans to create a new history.
 Not even the Vatican would have had this power.
 For the church to do this they would have had to destroy texts and artifacts in Muslim, Hindu, and Buddhist countries that were out of their reach, and even in places as far as Russia and China.
 Only the Flavians had this power.
-They controlled the **Alexandrian School** (via Tiberius Julius Alexander/Josephus who was likely the one who burned it down) which was the world's only major repository of texts and the only "publishing house".
+They controlled the Alexandrian School (via Tiberius Julius Alexander/Josephus who was likely the one who burned it down) which was the world's only major repository of texts and the only "publishing house".
 This gave them control over the primary intellectual and scribal output of the ancient world.
 It was the ancient equivalent of taking over Google, Wikipedia, and every major university press.

 Then later emperors like Theodosius and Constantine through systematic censorship under imperial decree and their destruction of Pagan artifacts solidified the lie.
 Falsification was not hidden, it was their official doctrine.

 The Vatican and Jesuits just codified the lie.

 The point at which the Flavians forged history was after the First Jewish–Roman War (66-70 AD).
-According to the book *'Jesus, King of Edessa'* (2012) by Ralph Ellis [^16] **Jesus ben Gamala/Gamaliel** who led the First Jewish–Roman War (66-70 AD) against Rome was also **Jesus ben Sapphias** and **Izas Ma'nu (Jesus Emmanuel) Monobazus of Adiabene** aka **Yeshua Cleopatros (Cantheras/Panthera) ben Josephus bar Menneus aka Ptolemy aka Yakov Zu Tolomoy**.
-King Izates of Monobazus was a descendant of the dragon bloodline and was married to the sister of Dynamis's mother. **Tiberius Julius Sauromates II** or his father or grandfather could have also been **Simon bar Kokhba** (Bar Kokhba means "Son of the Star" or his son which directly links to the "Star and Crescent" symbolism on the coins of Asander/Julius Caesar and Dynamis/Cleopatra) who led the Bar Kokhba revolt (132-136 AD) against Rome.
+According to the book *'Jesus, King of Edessa'* (2012) by Ralph Ellis [^16] Jesus ben Gamala/Gamaliel who led the First Jewish–Roman War (66-70 AD) against Rome was also Jesus ben Sapphias and Izas Ma'nu (Jesus Emmanuel) Monobazus of Adiabene aka Yeshua Cleopatros (Cantheras/Panthera) ben Josephus bar Menneus aka Ptolemy aka Yakov Zu Tolomoy.
+King Izates of Monobazus was a descendant of the dragon bloodline and was married to the sister of Dynamis's mother.
+Tiberius Julius Sauromates II or his father or grandfather could have also been Simon bar Kokhba (Bar Kokhba means "Son of the Star" or his son which directly links to the "Star and Crescent" symbolism on the coins of Asander/Julius Caesar and Dynamis/Cleopatra) who led the Bar Kokhba revolt (132-136 AD) against Rome.

 What seems plausible is that the "Aryan hegemony" of the ancient world was not a monolith, but a network of interrelated clans (Saka, Sarmatian, Cimmerian, Parthian, etc.) who often fought for supremacy within the hegemony.
-For example, the "Persian" conquest by Cyrus was not a new empire but a **coup d'état by one Scythian clan (the Achaemenids/Persians) against the ruling Scythian clan (the Medes)**.
+For example, the "Persian" conquest by Cyrus was not a new empire but a coup d'état by one Scythian clan (the Achaemenids/Persians) against the ruling Scythian clan (the Medes).
 The "Greco-Persian Wars" were a civil war between the Western satrapy (Greece) and the Eastern core (Achaemenid Persia).
 So, in the "Jewish-Roman" Wars (who were Celtic Iudii Jupiter worshippers, unrelated to modern "Jews") the Flavians did not put down a provincial revolt.
-They launched a **blitzkrieg against the core Eastern administration**, and this destroyed the Scythian steppe hegemony.
+They launched a blitzkrieg against the core Eastern administration, and this destroyed the Scythian steppe hegemony.
 The Flavian dynasty then, after defeating the Judean-Adiabenean forces in the Great War (66-74 AD, mislabeled the "First Jewish-Roman War"), took their primary political enemy, King Izates II, and rewrote his cult as pacifist allegory to subvert the people of his kingdom using the same Alexandrian School formula they used in all their imperial cults.
 They also rewrote history to erase their Bosphoran origins.

 Roman emperor faces no longer appear on Bosphoran coins after emperor Titus.
 Roman emperors also stopped looking "Aryan"/Nordic after the Flavian empire.

-The Flavians (*Pālava* or *Palavi/Pahlavi*, which was the term for the Parthian/Iranian aristocracy) were a Sauromatian clan who broke away from the old R1a-Z93 royal Bosphoran line (the Sauromatians proper) and introduced a heavy **J2/J1 (Jewish haplogroup) admixture** from the Adiabene–Osrhoene region.
+The Flavians (*Pālava* or *Palavi/Pahlavi*, which was the term for the Parthian/Iranian aristocracy) were a Sauromatian clan who broke away from the old R1a-Z93 royal Bosphoran line (the Sauromatians proper) and introduced a heavy J2/J1 (Jewish haplogroup) admixture from the Adiabene–Osrhoene region.
 The haplotype R1a (the famed "Arya" gene) was the dominant haplogroup of the Roman elite before the Flavian empire.
-After the Flavian reign the haplotype **J2/J1 became the dominant haplogroup** among the Roman elite [^17].
+After the Flavian reign the haplotype J2/J1 became the dominant haplogroup among the Roman elite [^17].

 This is why they erased the Scythian origins of ancient civilizations and painted the Scythians (R1a) as monstrous foreigners.

 By the 1st century CE, power had shifted.
-The **financial and logistical brain** of the Hegemony was in **Adiabene (Northern Mesopotamia)**, a wealthy hub of trade and banking run by a mixed **J1/J2 priestly class**.
-The **symbolic, royal heart** was in the **Bosporus (Crimea)**, held by the **R1a-Z93 Dragon Bloodline** (the house of Izates, Sauromates).
+The financial and logistical brain of the Hegemony was in Adiabene (Northern Mesopotamia), a wealthy hub of trade and banking run by a mixed J1/J2 priestly class.
+The symbolic, royal heart was in the Bosporus (Crimea), held by the R1a-Z93 Dragon Bloodline (the house of Izates, Sauromates).

 **8.1 The Flavian Coup – The Accountants Take Over**

 **8.1.1 The “First Jewish-Roman War” as a Treasury Seizure**

 The "First Jewish-Roman War" (66-73 CE): The True Story This was not a revolt.
-It was the **Adiabene financial faction (led by Tiberius Julius Alexander) seizing the central treasury in Jerusalem from the legitimate Dragon King, Izates II**.
+It was the Adiabene financial faction (led by Tiberius Julius Alexander) seizing the central treasury in Jerusalem from the legitimate Dragon King, Izates II.

-*   **Titus Flavius Vespasianus** was not a general.
-He was the **Chief Quartermaster** of the Eastern armies, an Adiabene bureaucrat.
+*   Titus Flavius Vespasianus was not a general.
+He was the Chief Quartermaster of the Eastern armies, an Adiabene bureaucrat.
-*   The "Siege of Jerusalem" was the **legitimate king Izates** trying to storm his own treasury to fund his loyalists, besieged by the rebel financial administration's mercenaries.
+*   The "Siege of Jerusalem" was the legitimate king Izates trying to storm his own treasury to fund his loyalists, besieged by the rebel financial administration's mercenaries.
-*   **Masada** is not a story of heroic Jewish resistance.
-It was the last stand of the **Dragon King's personal guard**, the R1a-Z93 Sarmatian cavalry, who chose death over surrender to the usurping bean-counters.
+*   Masada is not a story of heroic Jewish resistance.
+It was the last stand of the Dragon King's personal guard, the R1a-Z93 Sarmatian cavalry, who chose death over surrender to the usurping bean-counters.

 **8.1.2 Izates of Adiabene vs. Vespasian – the last Dragon King vs. the banker**

 **5.3 Burning the Server: The End of the Old World** The post-coup actions of the Flavians were systematic:
-1.  **Assassinate the Bloodline:** Izates II executed.
+1. Assassinate the Bloodline: Izates II executed.
 His relatives hunted.
-2.  **Destroy the Records:** The Library of Alexandria burned (likely by Tiberius Julius Alexander).
+2. Destroy the Records: The Library of Alexandria burned (likely by Tiberius Julius Alexander).
 This erased the master database of avatar lineages, tax rolls, and historical records.
-3.  **Rewrite the Software:** The **Alexandrian School**, now under Flavian control, creates new "histories" and "religions."
+3. Rewrite the Software: The Alexandrian School, now under Flavian control, creates new "histories" and "religions."
-    *   The defeated Dragon King Izates is reinvented as **Jesus Christ**, his warrior cult transformed into a pacifist mystery religion to pacify his followers.
+    *   The defeated Dragon King Izates is reinvented as Jesus Christ, his warrior cult transformed into a pacifist mystery religion to pacify his followers.
     *   The victors (Flavians) write themselves into history as the noble "Romans," and their Aryan predecessors are recast as "barbarian" Scythians, "tyrannical" Persians, or mythical monsters.

 **9. Inventing Ancient Greece**

 Not only is Western Rome a phantom empire, so was the "Classical Greece" of Pericles, Plato, and Aristotle.
 It is a literary and philosophical back-projection, created by the Flavians and later Renaissance humanists.
 Its purpose was to provide a "noble pedigree" for the Western Roman Empire, separating it from its "barbaric" Scythian roots.
 The works of Plato and Aristotle are not the products of a 5th-4th century BC Athenian democracy.
 They are the synthesized theological and political philosophy of the Alexandrian/Bosphoran intellectual elite, likely compiled between the 1st century BC and 2nd century AD at the Alexandrian School in Egypt, and then retroactively attributed to fictional "Greek" sages.

 There is no physical manuscript of any Greek classic (Plato, Aristotle, Sophocles) that predates the 9th century AD.
 The earliest fragments are papyri from Roman Egypt (1st-3rd c.
 AD).
-The entire corpus was "preserved" by Byzantine monks and then "rediscovered" by Italian humanists like **Poggio Bracciolini** in the 15th century.
+The entire corpus was "preserved" by Byzantine monks and then "rediscovered" by Italian humanists like Poggio Bracciolini in the 15th century.
 Bracciolini was a known forger and had both motive (Medici patronage) and opportunity (access to the Vatican's scriptorium) to produce these texts.

 Plato's "Academy" was the Alexandrian School.
 "Plato" is not a man.
 The name is a title.
 "Plato" (Πλάτων) derives from "Plouton" (Πλούτων), an alias for Hades, the god of the underworld who possessed the riches of the earth.
 "Ptolemy" (Πτολεμαῖος) derives from *Ptole-* (war) but is phonetically and functionally identical to "Plouton-Maios" (The Rich One).